Stay up-to date with CA Intermediate Exam News

 - Hard copy of CA Intermediate admit card, Government ID Proof such as Aadhaar card/ pan card/ voter ID card.

-The Institute of Chartered Accountants of India (ICAI) has declared the CA Intermediate exam result for May 2023 session on July 5, 2023.
-The CA Intermediate May 2023 result will be available on the official website of ICAI - icai.org.
+The CA Intermediate November 2023 result will be available on the official website of ICAI - icai.org.
 Candidates can check their CA Intermediate result 2023 by logging into the examination portal, using the CA registration number or PIN number.
 Along with the result, ICAI will also release the toppers list and pass percentage.

 Steps to check CA Intermediate 2023 result